Fill in the information on “Login Credentials” & “Contact Information” page and click “Create an account.”

-You can manage your entire server and Joomla through a browser and let’s take a look at some of the important configuration & metrics.
+You can manage your entire server and Joomla through a browser, and let’s take a look at some of the important configuration & metrics.

 IP address – you will get one public IP to map to your domain and one private IP.
 If you are just going to have one instance, then you may not use the private IP.
-However, if you are looking to connect to another AWS services, then you may need this.
+However, if you are looking to connect to other AWS services, then you may need this.

 Public IP & Private IP is shown next to the instance on top.

-Utilization Report – you get CPU, Network usage in an interval of 1h, 6h, 1d, 1w and 2weeks.
+Utilization Report – you get CPU, Network usage in an interval of 1h, 6h, 1d, 1w, and 2weeks.

-It’s available under “Metrics” tab.
+It’s available under the “Metrics” tab.

 Firewall – Port 22, 80 & 443 is allowed by default.
-However, if you would like to allow some other port or want to edit existing port, you can do it through the browser under “Networking” tab.
+However, if you would like to allow some other port or want to edit an existing port, you can do it through the browser under the “Networking” tab.

-Changing SSH port from 22 to something else would be a good idea to prevent brute force attacks.
+Changing the SSH port from 22 to something else would be a good idea to prevent brute force attacks.